rayguna/photogram-ajax/README.md

 //console.log("Comment created successfully")
 ```

 - Why doesn't the page get refreshed automatically to show the effect?
-How toadd timer?
+How to add timer?

 ### IV.
 Abbreviations